-- I. In this Scheme, unless inconsistent with the subject or context, the following expressions shall be deemed to mean: - (a) "Transferor Company" or "Amalgamating Company" means SESA INDUSTRIES LIMITED a Company within the meaning of the Companies Act, 1956 and having its Registered Office at "Sesa Ghor", 20 EDC Complex, Patto, Panaji, Goa.
-403 001. - (b) "Transferee Company" or "Amalgamated Company" means SESA GOA LIMITED a Company within the meaning of the Companies Act, 1956 and having its Registered Office at "Sesa Ghor", 20 EDC Complex, Patto, Panaji, Goa.
-403 001. - (c) "The Act" means the Companies Act, 1 of 1956. - (d) "Appointed Date" means the commencement of the business on the first day of April, 2005 or such other date as the High Court of Bombay at Goa may direct. - (e) "Effective Date" means the date on which certified copies of the High Court orders sanctioning the Scheme of Amalgamation and vesting the undertaking including the assets, liabilities, rights, duties, obligations and the like of the Transferor Company in the Transferee Company are filed with the Registrar of Companies, Goa, after obtaining all the consents, approvals, permissions, resolutions, agreements, sanctions and orders necessary thereto.
+- I. In this Scheme, unless inconsistent with the subject or context, the following expressions shall be deemed to mean: - "Transferor Company" or "Amalgamating Company" means SESA INDUSTRIES LIMITED a Company within the meaning of the Companies Act, 1956 and having its Registered Office at "Sesa Ghor", 20 EDC Complex, Patto, Panaji, Goa 403 001. - "Transferee Company" or "Amalgamated Company" means SESA GOA LIMITED a Company within the (b) meaning of the Companies Act, 1956 and having its Registered Office at "Sesa Ghor", 20 EDC Complex, Patto, Panaji, Goa 403 001. - (c) "The Act" means the Companies Act, I of 1956.

+- "Appointed Date" means the commencement of business on the first day of April, 2005 or such other date as the (d) High Court of Bombay at Goa may direct. - "Effective Date" means the date on which certified copies of the High Court orders sanctioning the Scheme of (e) Amalgamation and vesting the undertaking including the assets, liabilities, rights, duties, obligations and the like of the Transferor Company in the Transferee Company are filed with the Registrar of Companies, Goa, after obtaining all the consents, approvals, permissions, resolutions, agreements, sanctions and orders necessary thereto.